ershov-ilya/teleport/doc/lang_ru/README.md

 In either case, the absolute path to the snapshot is returned by the process as the final output.
 You can use this as the path for an Inject source.

-_NOTE: The workspace copy is removed after it is pushed unless you pass --preserveWorkspace to the CLI command._
+_ПРИМЕЧАНИЕ: The workspace copy is removed after it is pushed unless you pass --preserveWorkspace to the CLI command._

 Learn more about the [Teleport Extract](doc/use/extract.md) Action.